ucla-imls-open-sci/UCLA-imls-docs/docs/local-env/local-env.md

 has_children: true
 ---

-This documentation is to help those setup your local environment to properly run jekyll.
+This documentation is to help those setup your local environment.